nrfconnect/sdk-nrf/applications/asset_tracker_v2/doc/debug_module.rst

 The debug module uses `Memfault SDK`_ to track |NCS| specific metrics such as LTE and stack metrics.
 In addition, the following types of custom Memfault metrics are defined and tracked when compiling in the debug module:

- * ``GpsTimeToFix`` - Time duration between the start of a GNSS search and obtaining a fix.
+ * ``GnssTimeToFix`` - Time duration between the start of a GNSS search and obtaining a fix.
- * ``GpsTimeoutSearchTime`` - Time duration between the start of a GNSS search and a search timeout.
+ * ``GnssTimeoutSearchTime`` - Time duration between the start of a GNSS search and a search timeout.
- * ``GpsSatellitesTracked`` - Number of satellites tracked during a GNSS search window.
+ * ``GnssSatellitesTracked`` - Number of satellites tracked during a GNSS search window.

 The debug module also implements `Memfault SDK`_ software watchdog, which is designed to trigger an assert before an actual watchdog timeout.
 This enables the application to be able to collect coredump data before a reboot occurs.